 These are songs sung as a pilgrim climbed up the road to Jerusalem.
 Psalm 121 has long been loved as a parting song or poem when family and friends leave for distant parts – The Travellers Psalm.
 Psalm 122 reminds us that prayer follows worship, as hand follows heart.
 The answer to prayerlessness lies in worship!

-Stuart Snr points out that these “Ascents” psalms were sung by pilgrims climbing the road to Jerusalem.
+These “Ascents” psalms were sung by pilgrims climbing the road to Jerusalem.

 Bring to the Lord our prayers for His kingdom, for His people.
-Long to see His kingdom come!
+Long to see His kingdom come.

 Bring to the Lord our petitions and requests, for His mercy (not getting what we do deserve) and His grace (getting what we do not deserve).

 And bring to the Lord praise, over and again, for His word!
 He has given it to us!